LinyueWeng/Unsupervised-learning-in-sparsely-activated-convolutional-spiking-neural-networks-enabled-by-VDSP/README.md

 ---

+Note: You do not have to run this before run Training.py.
+This is just to show the visualized results of characterization, it will be automatically executed when running Training.py.

 ### 5.4 Configuring Device Variation Parameters

 Variation coefficients are configured in `Characterization.py` inside the `MODEL_CONFIGS` dictionary (starting around line 18).
 All coefficients are **relative standard deviations** (e.g., `0.05` means 5% noise on the parameter value).